 On foot it’s large, awkward, and heavy – shoulder straps or wheels assist but it’s not simple.

 By road it’s a challenge – not simply fitting into many small cars, inflicting frowns and inevitable jokes by train or bus, and by air, your cello would require a seat of its own – so it would ‘hurt’ your pocket!

 12. The Cello Actually has a Different Name

 Cello is definitely a shortened version of its full name, Violoncello.

-That is translated as ‘little violone’ as a result of a violone (not violin) was actually the direct ancestor of the double bass and far larger.
+That is translated as ‘little violone’ as a result a violone (not a violin) was actually the direct ancestor of the double bass and far larger.

 Living in Wales, my personal favorite phrase for cello is the Welsh word – ‘Soddgrwth’, a soft phrase pronounced ‘so-the-gr-ooth, and it’s appropriate that in welsh you don’t play the cello, you ‘sing’ the cello, ‘Dw i’n caru canu’r soddgrwth’ – (doo-ween cah-ree can-ear soh-the-gr-ooth) – I really like ‘singing’ the cello.